taddison/personal-site/README.md

 - put a link icon before/after on hover for permalinks
 - webc for things like tag pills
 - colophon
+- atom feed
+- maybe not have every post in the feed?

 - documentation
   - indieweb tags